 '''

-int i = \{ 1 \}; // illegal, i is not an aggregate
+int i = { 1 }; // illegal, i is not a composite

 '''

-A list of initializers enclosed in a matching set of curly braces is applied to one aggregate.
-This may be the variable being declared or an aggregate contained in the variable being declared.
-Individual initializers from the initializer list are applied to the elements/members of the aggregate, in order.
+A list of initializers enclosed in a matching set of curly braces is applied to one composite.
+This may be the variable being declared or a composite contained in the variable being declared.
+Individual initializers from the initializer list are applied to the elements/members of the composite, in order.

-If the aggregate has a vector type, initializers from the list are applied to the components of the vector, in order, starting with component 0.
+If the composite has a vector type, initializers from the list are applied to the components of the vector, in order, starting with component 0.
 The number of initializers must match the number of components.

-If the aggregate has a matrix type, initializers from the list must be vector initializers and are applied to the columns of the matrix, in order, starting with column 0.
+If the composite has a matrix type, initializers from the list must be vector initializers and are applied to the columns of the matrix, in order, starting with column 0.
 The number of initializers must match the number of columns.

-If the aggregate has a structure type, initializers from the list are applied to the members of the structure, in the order declared in the structure, starting with the first member.
+If the composite has a structure type, initializers from the list are applied to the members of the structure, in the order declared in the structure, starting with the first member.
 The number of initializers must match the number of members.